darjdouze/mini_projects/FRONTENDMENTOR/QR Code/README-template.md

 - Live Site URL: [Add live site URL here](https://your-live-site-url.com)

 ## My process
-1. Light blue gray/background colour
+1. Light blue gray/background colour - found exact colour for body by adding the image to a imagecolourpicker site online
 2. A rectangular container in the centre of the page, with rounded edges, filled in entirely with white
 3. Container 2 in above white box, rounded edges, filled in with blue.
 Located at the top of the white container.
-4. Container 3 in above blue box, which is probably an image of the QR code located in the centre.
+Contains the QR code as well.
 5. Black text with a header - improve your front-end skills by building projects.
 6. Scan the QR code to visit Frontend mentor....